Instance-Optimality of Bidirectional PageRank Estimation: Upper Bounds

-where we also apply the fact that $\sum_{w\in V}\vpi(v, w)=1$.
 Note that for all $v$, $\p(v)$ can never decrease throughout the push process.
 This implies $\p'(v) \le \p(v)$ for all $v$ at all moments.
+Here, moments are only considered between the atomic $\push$ operations.
 Substituting this into \Cref{eqn:difference_psave_pi} further gives that

 Additionally, invariant~\eqref{eqn:invariant} also implies that

 where we apply the fact that $\vpi(v, v)\ge \alpha$ for all $v$.
 Combining this with \Cref{eqn:psave} yields

 and thus $\alpha \r(v) < 2\rpush$ holds for all $v$ at all moments.
 This completes the proof. \end{proof}